quasarstream/python-ffmpeg-video-streaming/README.md

 def progress(percentage, ffmpeg):
-    # You can update a field in your database
+    # You can update a field in your database or you can log it to a file(e.x. logging.debug(ffmpeg))
     # You can also create a socket connection and show a progress bar to users
     sys.stdout.write("\rTranscoding...(%s%%)[%s%s]" % (percentage, '#' * percentage, '-' * (100 - percentage)))
     sys.stdout.flush()